The Melbourne Poche Indigenous PhD Familiarisation Program opens the door to graduate research.

 Led by Indigenous academics, the workshops present a broad range of information for participants, while still being able to focus specifically on individual topics.

 It's run over three days at the Melbourne Poche Centre for Indigenous Health, which is located at The University of Melbourne Carlton campus.
-Travel and accommodation costs are included in this fully funded program.
+Travel and accommodation costs are included.

 If you would like more information or have any questions, please contact Warwick Padgham, Manager Indigenous Student Programs.